 In 1835, a traveling roadshow of Egyptian mummies and ancient scrolls arrived in Kirkland.
-Upon cursory inspection, and to everyone’s astonishment, Joseph Smith declared that the scrolls contained the literal writings of Abraham “by his own hand” while he was in Egypt; while the other contained the writings of Joseph of Egypt.
-Smith instructed members to pool precious resources to purchase the scrolls, then spent the next seven years translating them into the Book of Abraham, accepted by the LDS Church as revealed scripture.
+Upon cursory inspection, Joseph Smith declared that the scrolls contained the literal writings of Abraham while he was in Egypt; while the other contained the writings of Joseph of Egypt.
+Smith instructed members to pool resources to purchase the scrolls, then spent the next seven years translating them into the Book of Abraham, accepted by members of the LDS Church as revealed scripture.

-The discovery of the Rosetta Stone in 1799 facilitated extremely accurate translation of the previously indecipherable Egyptian language.
-Numerous Egyptologists of varying pedigree, both member and non-member, have inspected Smith’s papyri, and each has consistently declared them not to be what the Church claims them to be.
-Yale University carbon dated the papyri and conclusively determined them to not be of Abrahamic age.
-Joseph’s hand-embellished drawings, on what are referred to as the facsimiles, have also been proven incorrect.
+The discovery of the Rosetta Stone in 1799 facilitated accurate translations of the previously indecipherable Egyptian language.
+Several Egyptologists of varying pedigree have inspected Smith’s papyri, and each has consistently declared them to be common funerary text from the 4th century BCE.
+Joseph’s hand-embellished drawings on what are referred to as the facsimiles have also been proven incorrect.

 The LDS Church now acknowledges in its Gospel Topics Essay that “none of the characters on the papyrus fragments mentioned Abraham’s name or any of the events recorded in the book of Abraham.”
-The scrolls are mere funerary text, regularly encased with Egyptian mummies.
-This acknowledgement prompted the church to alter the wording of the Pearl of Great Price introduction in 2013, to create room for an inspired narrative, disconnected from the actual papyri Joseph clearly used.
+Similarly, the Church also altered the wording of the Pearl of Great Price introduction in 2013 to create room for an inspired narrative disconnected from the actual papyri Joseph clearly used.

-More than any single item, the Book of Abraham stands as the most significant stumbling block to Joseph Smith’s claim as prophetic translator.
-Of the numerous items Joseph claimed to translate, the Egyptian papyri are the only remaining physical object which can be reliably evaluated.
+More than any single item, the Book of Abraham stands as the most significant stumbling block to Joseph Smith’s claim as a prophetic translator of ancient languages.
+Of the numerous items Joseph claimed to translate, the Egyptian papyri are the only remaining physical object scholars can reliably evaluate.

 Given Abraham’s prominence in Muslim and Jewish faiths, one might think that the Book of Abraham would be of great interest; yet both global religions totally disregard Smith’s work.
 Dr. Robert Ritner, Ph.D., Egyptologist, University of Chicago concisely sums up the LDS dilemma: “Except for those willfully blind, the case is closed.”
 As with other foundational truth claims, Mormonism stands alone in proud isolation.